Massage Magic: 9 Amazing Benefits of Regular Massage Therapy

 2. Decreases Negative Health Responses

 Regular massage therapy decreases the negative health responses related to chronic stress often caused by our fast-paced, chaotic lifestyles.
-It lowers blood pressure and heart rate by reducing stress on the blood vessels.
+It can lower blood pressure and heart rate by reducing stress on the blood vessels.

 Massage calms the nervous system to decrease heart rate, slow down breathing, and improve digestion; it increases endorphins to help reduce pain; and it stimulates brainwave activity that supports improved sleep hygiene.